NBA News: Nerlens Noel Spurns Lakers, Wizards, And Pelicans For Deal With OKC Thunder

 Now, the pursuit is likely back on.

 Nerlens Noel came into the NBA with a huge upside, but the trade from Philly to Dallas was probably one of the worst things that could have happened to him.
-Now, he has a chance to get back into the swing of things with the Oklahoma City Thunder who won’t only appreciate him, but they’re also legitimate contenders.
+Now, he has a chance to get back into the swing of things with the Oklahoma City Thunder who won’t only appreciate him, but are also legitimate contenders.